Connected to the Medicine of Tomorrow

 "Our system receives the data on the patients' indices from personal medical devices, most of which are wearables (see the article on "Paying Full Attention to the Body") and allow the patient to perform an examination in his own home without the presence of a medical professional.
 Our system enables the use of any data measured by the smart devices – from blood pressure to oxygen, sugar levels, heartbeat etc. Most companies active in the market of these devices focus on transferring the raw data to health organizations.
 Today we understand that the doctors and health organizations cannot contend with all this data and we are therefore paving the way in the field of data management and the filtering of non-critical data."

 "IoT technology enables supervision of medical data that is both much cheaper and more convenient.
 It is important however to understand that there is still a difference today between passive and active monitoring: active measurement is when a person operates a blood pressure device.
 Passive measuring is when he wears a watch that performs the monitoring itself.
-With time, it will be possible over the next few years to passively monitor increasingly more medical indices."
+In time, it will be possible over the next few years to passively monitor increasingly more medical indices."

 Datos supports the 'Bring Your Own Device' approach – i.e., it works with a range of different types of devices made by different manufacturers, so that both the health organization and the patient can choose the device they want to use.
 This support is complicated but allows us to make it easier for the patients to acquire their preferred device."

 "Increasingly more data is accumulated as the devices develop however the data is raw and cannot be transferred as is.
-In order to transfer it in a manner that will maximize its possible use, there must be an option for managing the data and for finding the best way to translate it to a clinical level for the medical team – and that is what we do.
+In order to transfer it in a manner that will maximize its possible use, there must be an option for managing the data and for finding the best way to translate it to a clinical level for the medical team – that is what we do.
 The system operates in real-time and I can therefore provide the patient with immediate feedback while simultaneously making the data available to the medical team to access whenever their organizational work processes allow.
 The platform supports a range of medical situations and also allows us to place the patient in the center both as a person and as an active partner in his treatment's success.
 The option of facilitating measurements and diagnoses without physically meeting the doctor significantly overcomes disparities between the center of the country and the periphery and makes healthcare more readily available, even in isolated areas."

 Hey – Have You Taken Your Medication Today?

-"Our system doesn’t make do with the passive transfer of data, but rather enables us to enlist the patient himself to the process of contending with his disease.
+"Our system doesn’t make do with a passive transfer of data, but rather enables us to enlist the patient himself to the process of contending with his disease.
 Using the Datos platform, a doctor can prescribe the patient a personally-tailored monitoring program, a process which is today parallel to the issuing of a prescription for lab tests or medication.
 From this point onwards, the system will guide the patient in managing the tests, treatments and medication that he needs".

 "Let's take, for example, a person who comes to the doctor with a heart problem, diabetes, high blood pressure or even an oncological problem.
 The doctor decides to prescribe him a program of monitoring blood pressure and Type 3 diabetes.
 The health fund's computerized health system in which he is registered will now enable him to use its specially designated application.
 The application's chatbot contacts the patient and instructs him during the day.
 For example, the application informs him when it's time to measure his blood pressure.
 The patient is asked to connect the blood pressure device to the system and the results are recorded in his medical file.
-The system also warns him if certain values are too high for that time of the day and will check whether he took his medication as required or instruct him to rest and rerun the test.
+The system also warns him if certain values are too high for that time of the day and will check whether he took his medication as required or instruct him to rest and re-take the test.
 If the measurement is high and the patient said that he forgot to take his medication that morning, the system will tag the measurement as 'without medication', thereby enabling a better understanding of the data gathered."

 "That is the blood pressure scenario, but the system also operates in many other situations.
 All the data received undergoes corroboration and verification processes just like a lab test and we can therefore provide the doctor with a therapeutic continuum and a complete situation report on the patient.
 Everyone knows that doctors don't have much time to devote to each patient, so introducing the system into existing work processes allows close and precise treatment even without the need for human supervision."

 "Even the most dedicated doctor only sees the patient during visits.
 By contrast, the situation report received with the Datos system is continuous.
-This enables not only a far more optimal management of the disease but also a financial saving.
+This enables not only a far more optimal management of the disease but also costs saving.
 The tests we have conducted show that by using the system, blood pressure and diabetes patients return to a balanced state in half the time of treatment administered without the system!"

 "A further project that demonstrates our system's efficacy, and which is being undertaken in conjunction with Tel Hashomer Hospital, relates to the cardiac rehabilitation process.
 Currently, a patient undergoing surgery or catheterization, for example, needs to subsequently undergo a process known as cardiac rehabilitation.
 The process includes requiring the patient to travel to Tel Hashomer twice a week in order to monitor his heartbeat while performing cardiac rehabilitation exercise.
 These visits require a not insignificant effort on the part of the patient and his family, especially if he doesn't live near the hospital.
 It's no wonder then that only 30% of the patients who need cardiac rehabilitation actually start the process, and that another 50% drop out after 2-3 months."